robperc/BananaPeels/README.md

 - VMWare Fusion
 - Pre-made and configured OS X VM
 - Configured Munki repo to serve packages
-- test_munki_client manifest in manifests directory
+- test_munki_client manifest in manifests directory of repository

 ##VM Configuration:
 - Create an OS X VM with a test admin account (don't use a sensitive account name or password for this VM- the password must be specified in plaintext to communicate with vmrun)